-Brian Irvyn CHAN a, Alexis FILLONE b, Krister Ian Daniel ROQUEL c, Krista Danielle YU d
+Brian Irvyn CHANa, Alexis FILLONEb, Krister Ian Daniel ROQUELc, Krista Danielle YUd

 Abstract: Aviation incidents, especially when occurred within the vicinity of an airport, can cause, at least, its partial closure.
 This puts a strain not only on the aviation sector but to other sectors as well.
-Several incidents outside of the Philippines estimate the impact of airport closures through airlines' lost revenue, compensation or welfare costs.
-However, these does not include forward linkages and to the country's economy overall.
+Several incidents outside of the Philippines estimate the impact of airport closures through airlines' lost revenue, compensation, or welfare costs.
+However, these do not include forward linkages and to the country's economy overall.
 Using a dynamic inoperability input-output model, we estimate the economic impact of the runway closure of Ninoy Aquino International Airport caused by the crash landing of XiamenAir Flight 8867 in 2018 to the Philippine economy.
 Using this approach, the government can develop improvements in policies that will make fines and penalties commensurate to the opportunity cost that these incidences bring about to the economy.